Saket-Upadhyay/PwnJail/README.md

 3. Vulnerability Testers

-### Why PwnLaunch?
+### Why PwnJail?
 When I was trying to learn ROP and other binary exploits, I stumbled upon many archived CTF challenges but I was not able to set up an environment for them.
 It took me 2 days to set up my first docker environment for practice.
 I understand how painful it can be to build it every time from scratch if something goes wrong or you are setting up a new set of challenges to practice on;

-So I took just one more day to automate the whole process which works well in 2022 (unlike some old scrap abominations I found on GitHub) so that you can focus on your practice/challenge and leave setting up everything else on PwnLaunch!
+So I took just one more day to automate the whole process which works well in 2022 (unlike some old scrap abominations I found on GitHub) so that you can focus on your practice/challenge and leave setting up everything else on PwnJail!

 ## How to build?

-1. Clone this repo by `git clone https://github.com/Saket-Upadhyay/PwnLaunch.git`
+1. Clone this repo by `git clone https://github.com/Saket-Upadhyay/PwnJail.git`
 2. Copy your vulnerable application in the **./chal** folder
 3. If you have a flag, copy it in **./flag/flag**
-4. Change your current directory to PwnLaunch `cd PwnLaunch`
+4. Change your current directory to PwnJail `cd PwnJail`
-5. Build docker image by `./BuildDockerimage.sh` or `docker compose build` in the root directory of PwnLaunch
+5. Build docker image by `./BuildDockerimage.sh` or `docker compose build` in the root directory of PwnJail

 > Note: You should have a docker image named `pwnlaunch_main`; check this by `docker images`